CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

                 ip: 10.1.3.50
 ```

+> Note:
+>
+>   By default if you don't use a cryptographically safe secret string method
+>   (eg, without pyats.conf content), there is a built-in string "scrambler"
+>   that gets used, but is much less safe.
+>
+>   In addition, you should make an effort to not share the secret key with
+>   other people.
+Treat it with the same respect as your SSH key, and/or your
+>   house key.

 Further reading on pyATS testbed file and connection details:
 - support for credential prompts, encryptions: https://pubhub.devnetcloud.com/media/pyats/docs/topology/schema.html#credential-password-modeling
 - schema: supported testbed yaml keys https://pubhub.devnetcloud.com/media/pyats/docs/topology/schema.html#
 - how connection is modeled and controlled, including support for multiple
   simultaneous connection to the same device https://pubhub.devnetcloud.com/media/pyats/docs/connections/manager.html#

-> Note:
->
-> Under pyATS | Genie design, connection implementation exists in the form of
-> a library.
-You can override the default connection class (Unicon) if you wish,
-> and provide your own implementation.

 ## Step 2: Parsing Device Outputs

 > For the remainder of this session, we'll be using the following pre-built
 > testbed yaml file:
+>
->   files/workshop-testbed.yaml
+>   `files/workshop-testbed.yaml`

 Now that you have connectivity to your devices, let's do something more fun.